SmalltalkZen/phriak/README.md

 "Write an object to a bucket"users newObject		data: '{ name: "Dmitri" }';		key: 'user-123';		contentType: 'application/json';		store.
 "You can write strings or binaries"images := client bucketNamed: 'user-images'. images newObject		data: (ByteArray with: 1 with: 2 with: 3);		key: 'user-123';		contentType: 'application/binary';		store.
-"If you don't specify a key, Riak will auto-generate a UUID type key and return it" result := users newObject		data: '{ name: "Joseph" }';		contentType: 'application/json';		store. result at: #key.  "=> 'bzPygTesROPtGGVUKfyvp2RR49" "Read objects from a bucket" currentUser := users at: 'user-123'.
+"If you don't specify a key, Riak will auto-generate a UUID type key and return it" storedObj := users newObject		data: '{ name: "Joseph" }';		contentType: 'application/json';		yourself.storedObj store. storedObj key.  "=> 'bzPygTesROPtGGVUKfyvp2RR49"
+"Read objects from a bucket"
+currentUser := users at: 'user-123'.